binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Data-store Compromise

-The countermeasures discussed here go without saying, although many organisations do not do them, if at all.
+The countermeasures discussed here go without saying, although many organisations do not do them well, if at all.
 It is up to you whether you want to be one of the statistics that has all of their secrets revealed.
 Following the countermeasures here is something that just needs to be done if you have any data that is sensitive in your data-store(s).

 ### Lack of Authentication, Authorisation and Session Management